477: No Such Thing As ShatGPT

 In ancient China,

-in Chinese you had the lines.
+in Chinese you had the lines?
+In Mandarin, yeah.
 In Mandarin, yeah.

-And then as soon as they worked out that they could have a zero, they started being able to use abacuses, which had come over from China.
+And then, as soon as they worked out that they could have a zero, they started being able to use abacuses, which had come over from China, and they stopped using these sticks almost overnight.

-yeah it's like new math like like common core comes out in the us and suddenly the parents are like what are these kids with their beads yeah
+Like, like Common Core comes out in the US, and suddenly the parents are like, What are these kids with their beads?
+Yeah.

 Counted to a million.
 It took him 89 days, but he managed to.

-And then I guess you just like you sort of write it down when you go to sleep, and then you wake up and you're like, but start up again.
+I guess you just like you sort of write it down when you go to sleep, and then you wake up and you're like, start up again.
 Oh, yeah, he did write it down.

 He did, yeah.